litingfeng/Localization-by-OrdEmbed/README.md

 # Learning Transferable Reward for Query Object Localization with Policy Adaptation
-This repository is the official implementation of our paper "Learning Transferable Reward for Query Object Localization with Policy Adaptation".
+This repository is the official implementation of our ICLR 2022 paper "Learning Transferable Reward for Query Object Localization with Policy Adaptation".

 ![framework](https://github.com/litingfeng/Localization-by-Ordinal-Embedding/blob/main/images/fig1.png)